 204kms: 21 days

 They call it the ‘King of the Fjords’.
-It’s the longest unfrozen fjord in the world, and we decided to swim the full length of it.
+It’s the longest unfrozen fjord in the world, and I decided to swim the full length of it.
+It would be the longest swim I’d done to date.
 The water pours off the spectacular Jostedals Glacier, and the temperature is icy, so we aimed for 10kms a day.

-I loved Norway from the first day I arrived there.
+I loved the fjord region from the first day I arrived there.
 It has the kindest people, and a great sporting spirit – but swimming was not popular.
-In fact it was actively discouraged in the fjords – possibly because two Germans had disappeared while trying to swim across a few years earlier.
-If you wanted to play, you’d go to the mountain.
+In fact it was actively discouraged in Sognefjord – possibly because two Germans had tragically drowned while trying to swim across it a few years earlier.
+If you want to play, parents would tell their children, go to the mountain.
 But I like to think we turned that around.

 Every night we’d arrive in another picturesque hamlet, the houses either yellow or blue or red.
 It was summer and the people would come in from harvesting in the fields, strike up the band and gather to celebrate our arrival.

 Eventually, hundreds of kids were coming down to swim with us at the end of each day.
-And when our swim was over, they organised a race across the fjord which they still do every year.
+And when our swim was over, they organised a race across the fjord which they still do regularly.

 Around Robben Island, South Africa